KatalystDigital/shieldsign-core/CONTRIBUTING.md

 ## Developing

 The development branch is <code>main</code>.
 All pull requests should be made against this branch.
-If you need help getting started, [join us on Discord](https://shieldsign.io/discord).
+If you need help getting started, [join us on GitHub Discussions](https://github.com/KatalystDigital/shieldsign-core/discussions).

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your
    own GitHub account and then